-Central to the design of a message layer is the functionality of an endpoint.
-A communication endpoint is a set of programming abstractions for interacting with a resource.
-These abstractions define operations for sending/receiving messages to/from other resources in the cluster.
-For resource-rich clusters, both host CPUs and peripheral devices function as communication endpoints.
+One of the first tasks in designing a message layer is defining what constitutes an endpoint in the cluster.
+In this thesis, a communication endpoint is a programming abstraction that allows a resource in the cluster to be connected to the message layer.
+This abstraction enables the resource to send messages to and receive messages from other resources that are available in the cluster.
+For resource-rich clusters, host CPUs and peripheral devices are allowed to function as communication endpoints.

-In general, the endpoint abstraction has three components.
-The first is a block of local memory for queuing incoming messages.
-These queues allow other resources in the local host (e.g., the NI and other local endpoints) to pass messages directly into the endpoint's address space.
-The second is a set of operations for interpreting and processing messages from the incoming message queues.
-The third is a set of mechanisms for ejecting an incoming message to another resource in the local host (e.g., the NI or a local endpoint).
+There are three components of a general communication endpoint implementation.
+First, an endpoint utilizes a block of its local memory to serve as a place for housing queues for incoming messages.
+These queues allow other resources in the local host (e.g., the NI and other local endpoints) to pass messages directly to the endpoint's address space.
+Second, an endpoint is equipped with methods for interpreting and processing messages from the incoming message queues.
+These methods allow the endpoint to react to the stimulus of a new message.
+Finally, an endpoint features mechanisms for ejecting an outgoing message to another resource in the local host (e.g., the NI or a local endpoint).
 These mechanisms allow the endpoint to interact with other resources in the cluster.